 Being convicted of a sex crime can impact child custody, but the impact depends on the nature of the charges and the family court judge.
 If the sex crime conviction is related to children, such as with child pornography charges or sexual abuse of a minor, you could lose custody of your children entirely or be left with only supervised visitation.
 If you have children, it is important to speak with an attorney about how the charges may affect your custody arrangement and what you can do to protect your relationship with your children.

 Sex crimes carry a large stigma in our society, but there are still options for defense if you have been charged with one of these crimes.
-Call 931-236-2711 to schedule a consultation and speak with a member of our legal team.
+Call 931-236-2711 to schedule a consultation and speak with a seasoned criminal defense advocate today.